 If you are a DOT-mandated employee, and you receive a positive test, you must be removed from safety-sensitive duty until you complete the return-to-duty process.
 The Substance Abuse Professional (SAP) portion is a part of the DOT return-to-duty process.
 ASAP has over 5,000 SAP locations nationwide to help get you back to work safely.

-The time it takes to complete the DOT Return-to-Duty SAP process varies.
-The SAP will make a clinical assessment and recommend treatment and/or education based on your individual needs.
-Note: The SAP must make a recommendation for some level of care per DOT CFR 49 Part 40 Subpart O.
+The time it takes to complete the SAP portion of the DOT return-to-duty process varies per case.
+The SAP will make a clinical assessment and recommend treatment(s) and/or education based on your individual needs.
+Note: The SAP must make a recommendation for some level of care per DOT CFR 49 Part 40, Subpart O.